avaframe/FlowPy/readme.md

 ![Holmgrem](img/flow_direction.png)
 *Holmgrem Algorithm from 1994 [1]*

-In this equation i, j are the flow directions, p<sub>i</sub><sup>fd</sup> the susceptibility proportion in direction i, tan(&beta;<sub>i</sub>) the slope gradient between the central cell and the cell in direction i, and exp the variable exponent.
+In this equation i, j are the flow directions, p_i^(fd) the susceptibility proportion in direction i, tan(beta_i) the slope gradient between the central cell and the cell in direction i, and exp the variable exponent.
 When the exponent increases, the divergence is reduced up to resulting into a single flow direction when exp &rightarrow; &infin;.
 This parameter allows to control the spreading and to reproduce a wide range of other flow accumulations.
-This approach works for tan(&beta;) > 0.
-To take in account flow in flat terrain and upwards, in this case tan(&beta;) < 0, this approach was changed to the range for tangents from -90 degrees to 90 degrees, as seen in Fig. 2.
+This approach works for tan(beta) > 0.
+To take in account flow in flat terrain and upwards, in this case tan(beta) < 0, this approach was changed to the range for tangents from -90 degrees to 90 degrees, as seen in Fig. 2.

 ![Tan_Beta_Formula](img/tan_beta_formula.png)